was111607/sample-gcp-nlp-flask/backend_api/README.md

     cd sample-gcp-nlp-flask/backend_api

+## Creating a Service Account key (very important!)
+Before you proceed any further, create a Service Account key as explained [here](#creating-a-service-account-key).
+Skip this step if you have already created one for your project - **YOU ONLY NEED TO DO THIS ONCE!**.

 ## Running the backend using the Cloud Shell

 To run your app through the cloud shell, create a virtual environment.
 Follow the instructions outlined above [here](#creating-a-virtual-environment) and [here](#deactivating-your-virtual-environment).